 Each member is given a reward card with 10 stamps to collect on each card.
-After you have collected 10 stamps you can either trade the completed card in for a small prize or you can save up your completed cards and submit them all together at the end of the year for a grand prize.
+After you have collected 10 stamps you can either trade the completed card in for a £40 voucher at a retailer of your choice or you can save up your completed cards and submit them all together at the end of the year for a grand prize.
 The more stamps submitted in one go the more valuable the prize.

 Each member is responsible for bringing their card with them to YLC events and stamps must be claimed on the day of the event.

 Only events that have been pre-planned and scheduled are eligible for reward stamps.
-For the full list of events that can be used to claim a stamp click here.
 Events where members are remunerated for their participation are not eligible for reward points.

 Keep all your cards together in a safe place as lost cards cannot be counted towards your final reward points total.

 The 2 members with the highest number of points at the end of the year will win a grand prize each and 3 members will win a runner up prize.

 Anyone over 21 who shares the YLC's aims and values

 Cooperatives include non-profit community organizations and businesses that are owned and managed by the people who use its services or by the people who work there.

 A town council is a democratically elected form of government for small municipalities or civil parishes.
 A council may serve as both the representative and executive branch.

 The current district of Lambeth was part of the large ancient parish of Lambeth St Mary in the Brixton hundred of Surrey.